City-of-Helsinki/drupal-helfi-platform-config/modules/helfi_test_content/README.md

 ## How to generate new content to this module

 Create the preferred content in admin UI as you would normally do, make a note of the content ID and export the created content via drush to this module.
-Possible references to other entities (like paragraphs, media entities, menu links, etc.) will be created and if the referenced entity is missing from the test content, it will be created as well.
+Possible references to other entities (like paragraphs, media entities, etc.) will be created and if the referenced entity is missing from the test content, it will be created as well.

 ### Examples